Add relative pose to pose graph

 Check the source of your pose graph data before adding nodes to your

-infoMatrix— Information matrix
+infoMat — Information matrix

-the pose vector is
+the measurement is an

-[x y theta], the covariance is a
+[x y theta] vector, the covariance

 uncertainty is determined by the sensor model.